-- This recipe uses flaxseed meal to make a “flax egg”, which replaces regular eggs and lends binding power to the batter (among many other vegan baked goods).
+- Flaxseed Meal: This recipe uses the “flax egg” technique (flaxseed meal + water), which replaces regular eggs and lends binding power to this batter (among many other vegan baked goods).
+You can find this ingredient in the alternative grains aisle in most supermarkets, typically Bob’s Red Mill.
 If you eat eggs, feel free to skip the flax-plus-water step and use 1 regular egg instead.

-- If you don’t have walnuts, sub in roasted almonds, pistachios, or pecans.
+- Nuts: If you don’t have walnuts, sub in roasted almonds, pistachios, or pecans.

-- Don’t be shy with the amount of oil in the pan, since it will help you get those brown and crispy pancake edges.
+- Don’t be shy with the amount of oil in the pan, since it will help you get those crispy, golden pancake edges.

 - Be sure to cook these on moderate (medium-low) heat.
-If the heat is too high, the outsides will brown too quickly before the insides have a chance to cook through.
+If the heat is too high, the outsides will brown too quickly before the insides cook through.

 About This Blueberry Chia Jam

 Chia “jam” is a type of fruit spread that’s thickened with chia seeds instead of pectin.
 It’s an express train to homemade jam – with no canning required.
 Another plus: chia jam is usually sugarless (or low in sugar) and can be made with whatever fresh or frozen berries you have on-hand.

 - Sourdough Discard Pancakes with Strawberry Chia Jam

 - Classic Peanut Butter Granola